studiowebux/yat-vault/README.md

     description: an optional description
     type: String|SecureString|StringList
     overwrite: false
+    envName: The environment key to generate the .env file
 ```

 You can use a concept of **variables** to dynamically set the **name** of your parameter.